 The mission of the Teacher Education Program at West Liberty University is to prepare principle-centered, self-reflective professional educators who will serve as leaders and catalysts for educational change.

-- The undergraduate teacher education programs seek to prepare competent, effective, entry level professionals who teach, supervise, evaluate, reflect, make informed decisions, effect change, and continue their professional growth and development.
+- The undergraduate teacher education programs seek to prepare competent, effective, entry level professionals who teach, supervise, evaluate, reflect, make informed decisions, affect change, and continue their professional growth and development.

 - The Master’s Degree programs seek to provide educators with the opportunity to grow professionally with the goal of becoming master teachers and educational leaders.

 Goals and Outcomes

 The Teacher Education Unit recognizes three broad categories of knowledge that are essential for beginning professional educators.
 These are General Knowledge, Content Knowledge, and Professional Knowledge.
 General Knowledge is addressed through the General Studies component of the teacher education program, Content Knowledge is addressed through the Content portion of the teacher education program, and Professional Knowledge is addressed through the Professional Education portion of the teacher education program.

 As the organizing structure for the Teacher as a Catalyst professional knowledge base, the Teacher Education Unit created specific Program Goals and Outcomes: